jpederson/photo-gallery/readme.md

 ## Photo Gallery
 A simple all-in-one php photo gallery script intended to be simply dropped into a directory of photos.
 It displays all the photos (jpg/jpeg only) in a simple visual interface, generating thumbnails on the fly to make the gallery load fast.
+It now also includes jQuery and the Magnific Lightbox (styles and js both from CDNs), so that the links to images will open in a lightbox instead of directly linking to them - this helps with usability.

-145 lines of clean, well-commented php/html/css (no js).
+150 lines of clean, well-commented php/html/css/js.
 Enjoy!

 ![Preview](preview.gif)